 It's especially important for children older than 6 months, pregnant women, adults older than 50, and people with long-term (chronic) illness or weak immune systems to receive a flu shot.

-Healthy children 2 years and older and healthy adults under 50 who aren't pregnant can opt for the nasal mist vaccine.
+Healthy children 2 years and older and healthy adults under 50 who aren't pregnant can opt for the nasal mist vaccine for flu prevention.

 Swine flu is a type of respiratory disease of pigs caused by the influenza A virus.
 It generally does not affect humans, except in rare instances like the recent swine flu pandemic (world-wide epidemic).
 The swine flu pandemic ended in 2010, though current vaccines still protect against swine flu and seasonal flu.

 Swine flu symptoms are similar to seasonal flu symptoms and include cough, sore throat, fever, and body aches.
 Nausea, vomiting, and diarrhea are also symptoms of swine flu.